nathanforester/FlaskDeploymentCloud/README.md

 - Test your build on the Jenkins Server.
 Hopefully it will fail a few times before it builds successfully - it's all part of the fun!

-- There may be something very very wrong with this project!